Skip to content

 Conclusion

-We have shown the following for the orthogonal projection of a (n-1)-dimensional ellipsoid in the ℝn to a p-dimensional sub-space SP (with an orthogonal complement (SP); ℝn = SP ⊕ (SP)) and base vectors ek ( 1 ≤ kp) and ej ( p+1 ≤ kn) which span SP and (SP), respectively :
+We have shown the following for the orthogonal projection of a (n-1)-dimensional ellipsoid in the ℝn onto a p-dimensional sub-space SP [with (i) SP haveing an orthogonal complement (SP); ℝn = SP ⊕ (SP)) and (ii) base vectors ek ( 1 ≤ kp) and ej ( p+1 ≤ kn) which span SP and (SP), respectively] :

 • The orthogonal projection of a (n-1)-dimensional ellipsoid in the ℝn to a p-dimensional sub-space SP has an ellipsoidal (p-1)-dimensional hull / surface.